johnpierson/Tetrisamo/README.md

 After compiling the code and setting up the extension.
 Tetrisamo will appear in the view menu.
 WWith the window open you will play each note from the tetris song upon node placement.

 ## License
-This project is licensed under the [MIT License](https://github.com/johnpierson/DynaThanos/blob/master/LICENSE) License.
+This project is licensed under the [MIT License](https://github.com/johnpierson/DynaThanos/blob/master/LICENSE).
 By using this project you agree to the terms and conditions of the license.
 A simplified summary of this license is available at [TLDRLegal](https://tldrlegal.com/license/mit-license).